 If you’re interested in history, Canterbury is an obvious choice for a city break.
 This is a city of Romans, royalty, knights, playwrights, pioneering pilgrims, and ancient architecture.

-The city is perhaps best known for its world-heritage-listed Cathedral.
+The city is perhaps best known for its World Heritage-listed cathedral.
 Arguably one of the finest in Europe, it contains more than 1,400 years of English history.
-You can spend hours exploring the cathedral and visit the site where Thomas Becket met his grisly end back in 1170.
+You can spend hours exploring this holy building and visiting the site where Thomas Becket met his grisly end in 1170.

 A sense of history pervades much of the city, from the narrow medieval alleyways to the imposing city walls.
-Chaucer’s Canterbury Tales is one of the city’s famous exports.
+Chaucer’s Canterbury Tales is one of this place’s famous exports.

-But, Canterbury is also a modern city, and its lively student population flock to the many buzzing pubs, bars, and restaurants – making this city feel like the ideal juxtaposition of new and old.
+But Canterbury is also modern, and its lively student population flocks to the many buzzing pubs, bars, and restaurants – making it the ideal juxtaposition of new and old.

 Bristol

 From the iconic Clifton Suspension Bridge to Brunel’s SS Great Britain, Bristol is a city steeped in history.
-But it’s also known across the world for its passionate counterculture and creative, independent spirit.
+But it’s also known worldwide for its passionate counterculture and creative, independent spirit.

 You can admire colourful street art, including murals by one of Bristol’s most famous exports – the elusive Banksy – on one of the city’s many street art walking tours.
 Then, why not give your feet a rest as you relax in a trendy bar?

-Bristol is a city with an unmistakable identity, and one of the best ways to discover just how unique it is is to sit and people-watch – particularly along Gloucester Road and in the Stokes Croft neighbourhoods.
+Bristol is a city with an unmistakable identity, and one of the best ways to discover its unique character is to sit and people-watch – particularly along Gloucester Road and in the Stokes Croft neighbourhood.

-At the M Shed museum, you can learn how Bristol’s past has influenced its present, and explore its historic docks – where you can dine in one of the many restaurants in the hip Wapping Wharf.
-Bristol also has some of the best small breweries in the country, so if you get thirsty there are always plenty of local brews to try.
+At the M Shed museum, you can learn how Bristol’s past has influenced its present, and explore its historic docks to dine in one of the many restaurants in the hip Wapping Wharf.
+Bristol also has some of the country’s best small breweries, so if you get thirsty, there are always plenty of local brews to try.

 Birmingham

-Thanks to years of renewal and regeneration, Birmingham, Britain’s second largest city, is experiencing something of a renaissance and can make a great city to explore.
+Thanks to years of renewal and regeneration, Birmingham, Britain’s second-largest city, is experiencing something of a renaissance, making it a great city to explore.

 The industrial centre has been transformed into a dynamic cultural hub, complete with a state-of-the-art library, a modern shopping centre, and perfectly restored Victorian buildings.
 To explore the city’s history, you can follow the Heritage Trail, which takes you past many of Birmingham’s most fascinating places – including Victoria Square, Bennett’s Hill, and the medieval Bull Ring.

-Birmingham’s huge network of canals and waterways is ideal for both walking and cycling, and if you’re in need of refreshment, there are plenty of restaurants and pubs along the way.
+Birmingham’s huge network of canals and waterways is ideal for both walking and cycling, and if you need refreshment, there are many restaurants and pubs along the way.

 15. Newcastle